trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 * ``allow`` (required): set of access permissions granted to user.
 Values:
   ``read``, ``write``

-For example, if you want to allow only the role ``admin`` to read and write system information, allow ``alice`` to read system information, and deny all other access, you can use the following rules:
+The following configuration provides and example:

 .. literalinclude:: system-information-access.json
     :language: json

+* All users with the role ``admin`` have read and write access to system information.
+This includes the ability to trigger :doc:`/admin/graceful-shutdown`.
+* The user ``alice`` can read system information.
+* All other users and roles are denied access to system information.

 A fixed user can be set for management interfaces using the ``management.user`` configuration property.
 When this is configured, system information rules must